Refinance Rates Today

 • Debt-to-income ratio limit

-Mortgage interest rates are at a historic low, so you might be tempted to refinance your home loan right now.
+Mortgage interest rates have risen compared to recent lows, so refinancing might not be as immediately appealing as it once was.
 However, the interest rate isn't the only factor to consider when refinancing a mortgage — if you plan to stay in your home and are just looking to lower your interest rate or monthly payment, refinancing might be a good choice for you.
 If there’s a possibility you'll move before you reach the break-even point, it could be best to wait.
 The most important thing to remember is to consider different lenders and your long-term financial goals.

 Did you find this article helpful? |